Thrasherop/data_strucutres_tutorial/binary_search_trees.md

 This is a very unbalanced search tree.
 Notice how it is a single branch that spans the whole system.
 Instead of `O(log n)` for searching, this tree has a performance of `O(n)`.
 This is a huge performance loss, and so you want to keep your tree balanced.

-I won't go into too much detail on balancing algorithms.
-That is beyond the scope of this class.
+I won't go into too much detail on balancing algorithms as that is beyond the scope of this tutorial.
 However, if you are interested in learning more, look up the `Adelson, Velskii, Landis` algorithm.
 For now, we can try to make sure we aren't adding data that is constantly bigger or constantly smaller right after each other, but that the data has entropy.

 ## Example problem

-This task is similar: using Python3, create a BST class that holds simple integers.
+This is the task we will use as our example: using Python3, create a BST class that holds simple integers.

 First, we create the BST class, and we will also create a nested Node class: